vincenzopalazzo/MyLocalTimes/README.md

 ## Why you have developed this application?

-I'm traveling to Phoenix to Arizona for a few months and for applying my react-native lecture I decided to develop a mobile application for consulting the local time of cities, so I and my parent can use this application for know the hours in the city
+I'm traveling to Phoenix (Arizona) for a few months and for applying my react-native lecture I decided to develop a mobile application for consulting the local time of cities, so I and my parents can use this application to know the time in each other city.

 ## I can improve this work with my contributing?